Party Hard (Andrew W.K. song): Music video

-The video starts with Andrew WK grooming himself and tying his shoes in a bathroom.
+The video starts with Andrew W.K. grooming himself and tying his shoes in a bathroom.
 He looks in a mirror, revealing that he has an incision on his forehead in the position of his third eye.
 Then, he turns on a light switch that turns on lights in a warehouse that has a stage on it.
 Afterwards, the band performs the song on stage.

 Soundtrack appearances

-The song appeared in notable films, tv shows, specials, web shows and video games including Stealing Harvard, The Smash Brothers, Pro Evolution Soccer 2010, ABC’s 50th Anniversary Celebration, The Secret Life of Pets, Diary of a Wimpy Kid: Rodrick Rules and Madden NFL 2003 in addition to the TV spot for the film Monsters University.
+The song appeared in notable films, web shows and video games including Stealing Harvard, The Smash Brothers, Pro Evolution Soccer 2010, The Secret Life of Pets, Diary of a Wimpy Kid: Rodrick Rules, Madden NFL 2003 and again in Madden NFL 25, in addition to the TV spot for the film Monsters University.

 "Party Hard" appeared as downloadable content in the video game Rock Band 3.
 It is also featured as one of the Extreme difficulty songs in the mobile rhythm game Beatstar.